melissamcewen/all-chores/README.md

 - Clean oven (see manual)
 - Clean any range hood filters (see manual)
 - Clean knobs (many can be removed for cleaning, see manual)
+- Clean burners (many can be removed for cleaning, see manual)

 ### HVAC (heating/cooling)
 - Change filter